Summary: What do you do when plans are derailed and there is no light at the end of the tunnel? Here’s what to do with feeling overwhelmed.

 In addition, she continued, “The issues from work seem to bleed into family time.
 The annoyances from family seem to spill out at work.

 Is this a woman thing?
 Or does it happen to men too?

 So, help, please.”

-The other 6 texts were from both men and women.
-So, yes, both males and females are having a hard time getting out of the overwhelm of too much to do, not doing it right, and getting angry at everyone at once.
+The other texts were from both men and women in a similar vein.
+So, yes, both males and females have a hard time getting out of the overwhelm.
+We all have too much to do, not doing it right, and get angry at everyone at once.

 - Are you aware of what pushes your buttons at work?
 At home?